In the legal industry, perhaps more than anywhere, it’s critical to avoid getting “lost in translation”—and legal translation is no different.

 - Accuracy: When you get a translation that is 96% accurate, that means a 1,000-word document will have 40 mistranslations.
 That’s not really inspiring confidence.
 You need a translation company that can deliver highly accurate outputs that will be free from errors.

-- On time: Accuracy is meaningless if the task isn’t finished on time.
+- On-time: Accuracy is meaningless if the task isn’t finished on time.
 Pick a company that has a record of meeting deadlines.

 - Covers most language pairs: While some language pairs are more in demand than others (for instance, Spanish and Cantonese), using a legal translation company that covers other languages is important if you’re looking to develop a long-term relationship with the translation company.

 - Legal expertise: The legal translation company should have specialists who are familiar with the legal system of the country where the translation will be used.
-Legal translation isn’t just about language—it’s also understanding legal terminology.
+Legal translation isn’t just about language—it’s also about understanding legal terminology.

 Legal translation providers

 There is no lack of legal translation providers online.
 In some ways, that’s the problem: there are too many options out there.
-Here are the top options for legal translation services to help you out:
+Here are the top options for translation services to help you out: